wearedestination/eslint-config/README.md

 Defines a set of rules used by [ESLint](https://eslint.org/) to enforce our JS/TS coding standards.

-For the most part, this configuration uses [StandardJs](https://standardjs.com/) with a couple of tweaks to things like indentation and semicolons.
+This configuration uses the AirBnb style guide with a few tweaks.

 ## Installation